tarantool/doc/doc/reference/configuration/cfg_replication.rst

     option accounts all replicas, including anonymous.

-    It is 1 by default, so synchronous transactions work like asynchronous when not configured anyhow.
+    It is 1 by default, so synchronous transactions work like asynchronous when not configured.
 1 means successful WAL write on master is enough for commit.

     It is not used on replicas, so if the master dies, the pending synchronous transactions will be kept waiting on the replicas until a new master is elected.

     | Type: number